filomba01/mostly-ai-competition/README.md

     --workspace /data/workspace_sequential \
     --name sequential_submission
 ```

-In the sequential case, the selected column configuration is saved in the `config/column_types.json` file and loaded automatically if the column names are not the same, those must be updated in the file.
+>In the sequential case, the selected column configuration is saved in the `config/column_types.json` file and loaded automatically if the column names are not the same, those must be updated in the file.

-Consider that the input and output directory /data is referred to the one mounted in the container, if you are running without the container, you need to change the path to the input and output files.
+>Consider that the input and output directory /data is referred to the one mounted in the container, if you are running without the container, you need to change the path to the input and output files.

+> By default, the run will remove the workspace directory if already exists a previous one, consider to save the results in a different directory every run.

 ### Command Line Arguments